 Is this as good as it sounds for applicants and sponsors?

 First of all, it is essential that there is a smooth roll-out of the new system.
 We have been told by the Home Office that it has been thoroughly tested and we very much hope that there are no significant teething issues.

 Providing the new system is as efficient as the Home Office says it will be, for some applications it will be very good news.
-The Home Office has been streamlining the application process for some time and developing sophisticated verification and assessment tools.
+The Home Office has been streamlining the application process for some time and developing sophisticated verification and assessment tools (see page 18 of the Independent Chief Inspector of Borders and Immigration’s 2017 report here which looks at this).
 Many applications, once filed on line, are initially assessed via a digital assessment process and a number of factors are taken into account, such as nationality, travel history, convictions etc. A number of automatic checks, for example with HMRC, NHS (in relation to debts), etc. may be triggered at an early stage of the assessment process.

 This means that an application filed by someone from a country regarded by UKVI as low risk, where none of the other triggers are met (i.e. no convictions etc.) is likely to be dealt with extremely quickly and efficiently by this new system.
 This will be a good thing given the delays many applicants have experienced recently.

 On the other hand, in relation to an application filed by someone from a country regarded as high risk who, for example, may not have travelled often or has limited financial means (according to the information included on the new ‘intuitive’ digital application form), the system may flag the application as needing closer scrutiny and enhanced checks.
 This increases the risk of refusal.

 We therefore expect to see an increase in applications that are dealt with efficiently and quickly via the new UKVI immigration application process.
 Unfortunately we are also expecting to see more in-depth scrutiny of applications that do not pass pre-determined criteria.